 7.1.
 We may send you marketing communications via email and push notifications.
+On registration, we will ask you if you consent to (1) receiving updates about competitions, prizes and what is going on at DICE, which can include updates about events, artists, new features, merchandise, offers and more; and (2) taking part in surveys, fan tests and more.
 You can choose to opt in to marketing communications and push notifications when registering on the DICE Platform.
 If you change your mind about receiving any marketing emails from us, you can edit your preferences in the communication controls centre in App (called ‘Messages’) or unsubscribe from emails by following the unsubscribe directions provided in the footer of each one.
 If you do not want to receive push notifications from us, you can opt out by changing your preferences in the ‘Messages’ control centre in the App or change the appropriate settings directly on your mobile device.
 To access the communication controls centre (‘Messages’) you must have the App version 3.17.0 or above.

 7.2.
 Where you opt out of receiving these marketing communications, we may still process your personal data for other required purposes, as explained in Clauses 5 and 6 above.